iduno/aa_interop/docs/cb_tablet_comms/README.md

 This sequence repeats indefinitely, keeping the tablet and control box in sync with each other.

 If the tablet needs to update a register, it will do so in a `setCAN` message.
 If the Control Box has any status updates to relay, it does this by sending `getCAN` in response to the `setCAN`.
+Each of the entries appears to be 25 bytes in length and any entry that is less has zero's appended to make up 25 bytes.
 # Protocol Definition
 AABBCCCCCDDEE...